 One of the core values of CMSI is engagement.
-We strive to build relationships with internal partners and external stakeholders to leverage collective resources, define and address challenges together in a non-partisan forum, and advance relevant knowledge.
+We strive to build relationships with partners and stakeholders that leverage our collective resources, define and address challenges together in a non-partisan forum, and advance relevant knowledge.
 Faculty, researchers, and students work with communities, stakeholders, and decision-makers to extend knowledge beyond the university and collaboratively develop new avenues for research.

 UC Davis Picnic Day